anoma/juvix-docs/docs/juvix-packages.md

     ***

-    A project for demostrating the process of generating arithmetic circuits from high-level specifications.
+    A project for demonstrating the process of generating arithmetic circuits from high-level specifications.
 This CodeSpace includes all the necessary compilers for circuit generation, such as Juvix, GEB, and VampIR.
 Furthermore, it features the Juvix VSCode extension to simplify writing Juvix programs and allows users to interact with and evaluate the resulting GEB/VampIR programs.

 </div>